Proton path reconstruction for pCT using Neural Networks: Conclusions

 \section{Conclusions}

 MLP is the principal method adopted in pCT for the reconstruction of single proton paths through the body.
 In this paper we have demonstrated that using Deep Learning Neural Network it is possible to recreate the same performance of MLP in the regime in which MLP is applicable and achieve a better performance outside its region of validity.
 Using \netname would also permit discarding fewer protons in the pCT procedure.
 Moreover, an execution time test of the two algorithms indicates that \netname can be substantially faster in performing the reconstruction.
+In the future we plan to move forward in the development of the method towards a full reconstruction procedure applicable to more realistic phantoms.